rcazzara/seldovia/_boats/US_Osprey.md

 Built in 1895 in San Francisco, California, the *Osprey* was equipped with a steam winch on the forward main deck and had two masts.
-The pilot house area on the boat deck quartered three crewmen, while immediately beneath was the galley and dinning room on the forward main deck.
+The pilot house area on the boat deck quartered three crewmen, while immediately beneath were the galley and dining room on the forward main deck.
 Six of the crew could be quartered in the below forecastle and four more could be accommodated in the after cabin which had folding berths and was finished in Spanish cedar.